-If a student new to Bexley City Schools has been previously accelerated and has participated in an accelerated placement in a previous district, the student will be placed in a class that would be comparable to the class left.
+If a student new to Bexley Schools was previously accelerated and participated in an accelerated placement in a previous district, then the student will be placed in a class comparable to the student's previous class.
 The district must receive verification of such accelerative placement as indicated in a previous Written Acceleration Plan, grade card, and/or transcript.
 Verbal or written informal communication with parents/guardians or prior school staff is not sufficient documentation.

-If the accelerated placement was in a course not directly comparable to an equivalent course in BCS, a course syllabus may be requested from the previous school in order to confirm alignment and continued placement.
-Students who enroll in Bexley City Schools before beginning an accelerated placement must be evaluated by Bexley City Schools for the placement to occur here.
-Students who may have been recommended to begin an accelerated class in their previous school but did not yet begin that course may be placed in an accelerated program in Bexley City Schools following an evaluation by BCS gifted staff using the same criteria as other Bexley students for placement in such course progressions.
+If the accelerated placement was in a course not directly comparable to an equivalent course in BCS, then a course syllabus may be requested from the previous school in order to confirm alignment and continued placement.
+Students who enroll in Bexley Schools before beginning an accelerated placement must be evaluated by Bexley staff for the placement to occur here.
+Students who may have been recommended to begin an accelerated class in their previous school, but did not begin that course may be placed in an accelerated program in Bexley Schools following an evaluation by BCS gifted staff using the same criteria as other Bexley students for placement in such course progressions.
 Data provided from the previous district may be used in the evaluation as part, but not all, of the student profile during the placement determination.

-Similarly, Bexley City Schools cannot conduct any type of acceleration placement evaluations for another school or district for students who may be leaving the district.
-In all cases where a student new to the district has previously participated in or was recommended for placement in an accelerated course pathway, documentation shall be provided to the district administrator responsible for gifted education for review and determination of next steps.
+Similarly, Bexley Schools cannot conduct any type of acceleration placement evaluations for another school or district for students who may leave the district.
+In all cases when a student new to the district previously participated in or was recommended for placement in an accelerated course pathway, documentation shall be provided to the district administrator responsible for gifted education for review and determination of next steps.